Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/grar/1.addresses-substring-fragmentation/README.md

 3. Start the addresses generation

 ### 1. Upload NiFi Workflow
-Once logged in to the [workbench](https://localhost:8443/nifi), create a new process group based on the [GRAR workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).
+Browse to the [workbench](https://localhost:8443/nifi), create a new process group based on the [GRAR workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).

 The workflow contains one flow with a standard HTTP listener (ListenHTTP), a couple of standard components to (temporary) perform various minor fixes to the message (set correct mime type, fix CRS uri scheme to http & redirect the message `@context` to a fixed context definition), the NiFi processor creating address version objects and a standard InvokeHTTP processor to send the LDES members to the LDES server.